vimeo/psalm/docs/running_psalm/issues/MissingThrowsDocblock.md

 # MissingThrowsDocblock

+Enabled when the `checkForThrowsDocblock` configuration option is enabled.

-Emitted when a function doesn't have a return type defined
+Emitted when a function throws (or fails to handle) an exception and does not have a `@throws` annotation.

 ```php
 <?php